 Sustainable building

 Responsible lecturer: Dr.ir.
 A.G.
 Entrop

 Course code: 195810400

 Period: 1

 ECTS: 7,5

-Course description:

 The environmental impact of the construction industry, buildings and constructions is large.
-Since

-many years multiple parties try to address this issue.
-Every year more and more techniques are

-offered and measures are taken to lower the environmental impact.
-In this course you will learn
+Since many years multiple parties try to address this issue.
+Every year more and more techniques are offered and measures are taken to lower the environmental impact.

-offered and measures are taken to lower the environmental impact.
 In this course you will learn how to work with the moveable target, which sustainable building is.